alansf/grax-salesforce/README.md

 With a few clicks you can deploy GRAX for Salesforce, synchronize your enterprise graph, and begin to utilize flow.

 1. <a href="https://developer.salesforce.com/signup">Create a Salesforce Developer Org</a>

+	If you have one already you can skip to the next step.

-1. Deploy GRAXForSFDC to your Salesforce Instance
+1. <a href="https://deploytosalesforce.herokuapp.com?owner=HardingPoint&repo=GRAXForSFDC">Deploy GRAXForSFDC to your Salesforce Instance</a>

 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://deploytosalesforce.herokuapp.com?owner=HardingPoint&repo=GRAXForSFDC">
 	  <img alt="Deploy to Salesforce"